 Now set all the required environment variables for Java.
 This file will automatically reload settings on system reboot:

-Then load these setting to current active shell also:
+Then load these setting to the currently active shell also: